scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 #### Project Notes & Planning
 -----------------------------------------------------------------------------------------

+### 08. 03.
+2024

+@0100
+****To Do Next:
+	- Need to make date filter within map functional.
+	- add list of tags + link to macros page within <Post>

+@1240 Tagging users currently doesnt work (T-T )

+### 08. 01.
+2024
+@1530 <Map> now reads and creates markers from Log Need to do....
+	- add X button to top right corner + make functional ✅
+	- clicking on text takes user to specified post ✅
+	- add post details to text wrapper ✅

+Need to think about what to do if there are many posts within a singular point ...

+@1220 HTML, CSS and JS functionality all present for pinning location within a post

+****To Do Next:
+	- Update <Map> so that it takes data from the log state array for the markers and popUp panel ✅
+	  	- popUp panel should have a close button ✅

+****After
+	- issue fixed with getting topics and createdTags for <CreatePost> ✅
+	- in <CreatePost> make sure info for current date is taken AT THE TIME the post is not the date in the header. date info remains stagnant if page left up unrefreshed, thus yesterday's date is showing up rather than todays
+	- when clicked, section menuButton should close <MonthChart> if it's open
+	- For mainNav bar, can choose any option at a time.
+Not sequential
+	- in <userProfile> clicking on connection count shows list of all user's connections should be same for posts and subscriptions
+	- in concerns to date picker in <map>
+		- just limit on input number based on days within month
+		- save that number to a state, add var within notice text
+		- R e s e t selectedDate whenever modal is closed (reset to current info)
+	- reducing image uploads at backEnd
+	- memoization

+### 07. 31.
+2024
+@0005 HTML + CSS done for pinLocation lon and lat inputs
+	  need to add ternary to wrapper and p element,
+	  - if pinLocation lon or lat IS NOT equal to locationData (which is user's current location) class is inactive.

+Proper functionality:
+upon first pressing pinLocation button, navigation.geolocation prompt should appear asking user for location permissions. lon and lat data is then saved into locationData and pinLocation. they should be equal

+changes to Post schema, locationData, mixed type: lon, lat, state, city.

+### 07. 29.
+2024
+@1900 Need to add html + css for lon lat input
+	  inputs inside div,
+	  selecting input shoooould turn label and underline black, from grey...

+@1840 Made a compass svg icon in Adobe XD, and replaced the <Map> button text with it.
+	  Will keep the map functionality as simple as possible for now

 ### 07. 28.
 2024
+@2355 Need to come up with some new design for the map button . . .
+May also need to remove
+	  emphasis on country / state names . . .
+	  there currently doesnt seem to be any list of worldwide city names abbreviated with 3 letters.

 @1540 Checked on tagging within posts - seems to be working fine.
 		upload, backEnd filtering, getting posts with said tag...